Sindarin 

 noun. helm crest, (orig.) uprising flower

 An element meaning “uprising flower” in the name Ægamloth (archaic for Egamloth) “Pointed Helm-crest” (WJ/318).
-Tolkien indicated this word was not Sindarin, probably meaning it was borrowed from Q. ambalotsë of the same meaning.
-As such, it likely refer only to a helm crest, not a flower.
+Tolkien indicated this word was not Sindarin, and it was probably borrowed from Q. ambalotsë of the same meaning.
+As such, it likely refers only to a helm crest, not a flower.

 emel